ooanishoo/react-covid-19/README.md

+> ⚠️ **Warning:** Archiving this repository since the API is no longer maintained!

 ### Demo
-Click [here](https://ooanishoo.github.io/react-covid-19/) to see the demo !
+Click [here](https://ooanishoo.github.io/react-covid-19/) to see the demo!
 <img
 src="https://user-images.githubusercontent.com/9260574/83580783-475e9800-a580-11ea-978c-130b9a0c683f.png"/>